qwacko/sveltekit-lucia-starter/README.md

 - [TRPC](https://trpc.io/) with [TRPC-Sveltekit](https://icflorescu.github.io/trpc-sveltekit) to provide a centralised set of functions for use through the application.
 The TRPC router is setup to allow for protected functions (with incuded demonstrations)
 - A working staged DockerFile and docker-compose file are provided.
 - Vitest is included, however there are no tests setup and functioning
+- TailwindCSS is _NOT_ included, however the tempalte has been tested to work with svelte-add to add tailwind.

 ## Getting started